craftcms/shopify/README.md

 php craft shopify/sync/products
 ```

 This adds a [bulk operation](https://shopify.dev/docs/api/usage/bulk-operations/queries) to the plugin’s internal queue.
-Once Shopify has gathered the data, it will issue a webhook to your project, and Craft will begin processing the payload.
+Once Shopify has gathered the data, it will issue a webhook to your project, and the plugin will download and process the payload.

 Going forward, your products are automatically kept in sync via [webhooks](#set-up-webhooks).
 You can view a history of synchronization operations by visiting the **Shopify Sync** utility.

 ### Native Attributes

-In addition to the standard element attributes like `id`, `title`, and `status`, each Shopify product element contains direct accessors for these canonical Shopify [Product attributes](https://shopify.dev/docs/api/admin-rest/2025-01/resources/product):
+In addition to the standard element attributes like `id`, `title`, and `status`, each Shopify product element contains direct accessors for these canonical Shopify [Product attributes](https://shopify.dev/docs/api/admin-graphql/2024-10/objects/Product):

 | Attribute         | Description                                                                                                                                                                                        | Type       |
 |-------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------| ---------- |